‘Embracing Distance’ is a semi-finalist for the 2014 International Award for Public Art (IAPA).

-Over the past few months, the Institute for Public Art and Forecast Public Art reached out to artists, public art administrators, organisations, scholars, curators and aficionados around the world and received hundreds of suggestions for projects to be considered for the next award.
+The Institute for Public Art and Forecast Public Art reached out to artists, public art administrators, organisations, scholars, curators and aficionados around the world and received hundreds of suggestions for projects to be considered for the next award.

 'Embracing Distance', is a distinctive project and forward thinking.
 Driven by Staff at North Melbourne Language and Learning who were risk taking, and committed to participation and engagement, Rosa was was eager to support this vision as the role and meaning of art-making to newly settled enable many individuals to first experience self-expression.

 In August 2012, North Melbourne Language and Learning (NMLL) saw the completion of an extraordinary collaboration between Melbourne artist Rosa Tato and North Melbourne residents.